rootinc/laravel-db-url/README.md

 # Laravel Database URI
 Drop-in package to translate a database URI into database config values.
-No need to add logic to your `config/database.php` file.
+No more need to add logic to your `config/database.php` file.

 This is meant to help prevent the need for manually parsing database URIs, like the ones that come from Heroku or AWS.